svdgraaf/py-adyen/README.md

 ```

 ## Requirements
 Hmac, hashlib.
 If you want to use the API, you need Suds.
+If you want to use the forms, you need Django as well.

 ## Settings
 Please see the wiki for [available settings](https://github.com/svdgraaf/py-adyen/wiki)